wp-plugins/raspberry-weather/readme.txt

 = Something is not working! =

 This is the first release, bugs are likely to be present.
 Drop me a line at peter@raspberryweather.com, I will do my best to fix it.

+= What caching plugin should I use? =

+To speed the loading time on your Raspberry Pi, you should use a caching plugin.
+The Raspberry Weather plugin works well with Quick Cache plugin.

 = I need more information about this plugin =